Erythrina edulis

 Erythrina edulis (basul) is a nitrogen fixing tree that is native to the Andean region from western Venezuela to southern Bolivia.
 Nowadays it is known in Venezuela as "frijol mompás", in Bolivia, Peru and Northwest Argentina as "psonay", "pajuro", "sachaporoto del basul" or "poroto del sacha", in Colombia as "chachafruto", "balú", "baluy" or "sachaporoto" and in Ecuador as "guato".
 Although it is widely known, it is not commonly cultivated.
 Future research is needed, especially in agroforestry.
 Basul is a legume and so it produces protein-rich beans covered in pods which can be used for human or animal nutrition.
 The leaves and branches can be used as fodder.
 Besides the agricultural aspects, Erythrina edulis can also be used as a fence plant.

 Cultivation

 Erythrina edulis is a vigorous, fast-growing precocious legume species, and is considered one of the easiest trees to grow.
 As it is sensitive to the cold, it grows only in the tropics and is not suitable for temperate regions.
-Optimum temperatures are between 15 and 22 C), and it grows in a broad range of altitudes (from 900-3200 a.s.l.).
+Optimum temperatures are between 15 and 22 C), and it grows in a broad range of altitudes (from 900 to 3200 a.s.l.).
 In its native habitat, the average annual precipitation varies between 450 and 1800 mm.
 Erythrina edulis grows best in well-drained soils with a sandy or clayey texture and a pH ranging from 5.5 to 7.